simonambridge/geoJSON_to_Cassandra_using_Spark/README.md

 Our objective is to load the data into Cassandra so that we can use it in other applications.
 For this we are going to use Apache Spark, via DataFrames and Spark SQL.

-For this exercise I'm using the DataStax distribution of Apache Cassandra 3.0.7 that comes integrated with a distribution of Apache Spark 1.6.
+For this exercise I'm using DataStax Enterprise 5.0.1 that contains Apache Cassandra 3.0.7 and comes integrated with a distribution of Apache Spark 1.6.1
 <h2>Start The Spark REPL</h2>
 <pre># dse spark
 Welcome to